Tunahanyrd/nemo-kdeconnect/README.md

 # Bugs & Issues

-If you find any Bugs or Issure, please head over to the Issues tab and open a neu Issue there.
+If you find any bugs or issues, please head over to the "Issues" tab and open a new issue there.